Author: Ernie Vallery

 Photo by cottonbro studio on Pexels.com

-Some forty years later an archaeological team, headed by Dr. Stripling, moved some of Zertal’s dump piles off site.
-To that material they applied a perfected wet sifting technique.
-Many small, previously missed artifacts they found as a result.
+Some forty years later, an archaeological team, headed by Dr. Scott Stripling, arrived.
+They moved some of Zertal’s dump piles off-site.
+To that material, they applied a perfected wet sifting technique.
+As a result, they found many small, missed artifacts.

-One particularly intrigued.
-The tiny lead object they thought a defixio, a curse tablet.
+One was particularly intriguing.
+The tiny lead object they thought was a defixio, a curse tablet.

-Having had significant previous experience with such, they anticipated inside an inscribed curse.
+Having had significant experience with such, they anticipated inside an inscribed curse.

 When, however, they attempted to open it, a small corner crumbled.
-That endeavor they ceased.
+That try they ceased.

-After public release of the scans, eminent scholars disputed these claims.
+After the public release of the scans, eminent scholars disputed these claims.

-Recently, Heritage Science published another peer reviewed essay about the tablet.
-In it Mark S. Haughwout , a prominent Hebrew scholar, gives his views.
-He also largely summarized the qualms of others scholars.
+Recently, Heritage Science published another peer-reviewed essay about the tablet.
+In it, Mark S. Haughwout, a prominent Hebrew scholar, gives his views.
+He also summarized the qualms of many others.

 In other words, Haughwout determined that there is nothing to see here!

 Meanwhile, the potential destruction of the Mt.
 Ebal archaeological site looms.
-This I explain later.
+I will explain this later.

 Mission:

-This memorandum argues that government authorized excavation of Joshua’s Altar should occur posthaste.
+This memorandum argues that a government-authorized excavation of Joshua’s Altar should occur posthaste.
 The reasons are that:

-• Sufficient evidence supports the fantastic claims about the Curse Tablet; and
+• Enough evidence supports the fantastic claims about the Curse Tablet

-• The chance of Mt.
-Ebal revealing other important evidence is significant?
+• The probability of Mt.
+Ebal revealing other important evidence is significant; and

 Execution: